Ozame/aigrad/gradu/NOTES.md

   thesaurus, see Table 5 and Fig. 7) are not highly time intensive and may greatly improve the quality of the search.
-Overall, such early quality assurance may save effort due to rework when mistakes were made in the early search activ- ity.
+Overall, such early quality assurance may save effort due to rework when mistakes were made in the early search activity.
 They may also help in focusing the search and hence reduce the noise, making the study selection process more time efficient.
 - Incl/excl. criteria are important: Venue, language, focus etc. p11
 - Finnish publication types: useful for classification and study selection.